 The fuel capacity of the inverters is limited because of the compact design and smaller fuel tanks.
 However, you will get much better fuel efficiency in an inverter compared to a generator.
 Inverters can save you up to 40% of the fuel burning and give you about 10 hours of running time.

-The generators are not size-centric devices; rather, they come with better fuel capacities and a little bigger.
+The generators are not size-centric devices; instead, they come with better fuel capacities and a little bigger.
 You will get much larger fuel tanks with generators because they come with a larger engine with a bigger tank on that.
 However, be sure that you’re okay with the generator’s weight making a good match for the application.

 Power source & quality output